avivshaked/factorio-throughput-analyzer/throughput-analyzer/README.md

 1. Copy the `throughput-analyzer` directory into your Factorio `mods` folder.
 2. Start the game and enable the mod.

+When the mod is active, each player is automatically given the **Throughput Analyzer** tool.
+Look for it in the *Tools* tab of your inventory.

 ## Usage

 Select the *Throughput Analyzer* tool from your inventory and drag over an area of machines.